fan-zhang-sv/Solid-News/README.md

 Growing up in mainland China, and now moved to the US, I found that after constantly receiving information from one source or the same political campaign, people may show less empathy towards views from other campaigns.
 And this informational vicious circle has worsened the relationships between many countries/areas.

 Thus, I'd love to build this app to help to bridge the gap between countries/areas by providing an aggregator that one can see news articles from other countries/areas on the same topic.
-And knowing how others think would us to better understand the inter-entity relationship and how to maintain it.
+And knowing how others think would help us to better understand the inter-entity relationship and how to maintain it.

 # Functionality